 - Include your expectations for behavior and participation.

 - Add notable information.
 Include special instructions or requirements, such as virtual class meetings.

-- Help is available.
-Direct students to available tech support to show that you want everyone to be successful.
+- Direct students to available tech support to show that you want everyone to be successful.

 - Show students exactly how to get started in your course.